kimdahee0815/natours/readme.md

 # <img src="https://dahee-natours-project.s3.amazonaws.com/favicon.png" width="40" height="40" />Natours - Eco-Tour Booking App 🌍🗺️

 Natours is a dynamic and eco-friendly tour booking platform that allows users to explore and book eco-tours with ease.
-Built with modern technologies, this app provides a polished UI, secure authentication, and a smooth payment flow.
-Admins have powerful management tools and insights to oversee the platform.
+Built with **Node.js**, **Express**, **MongoDB**, and **Pug** for server-side rendering, the app also integrates Stripe for secure payments, Mapbox for interactive tour maps, AWS S3 for scalable image storage, and SendGrid for transactional emails.
+With a polished UI, JWT-based authentication, and robust security features, users enjoy a seamless experience while admins benefit from powerful management tools and data-driven insights.

 ## 🚀 Tech Stack